 Potato Salad Without Eggs (Perfect BBQ Side Dish!)

-- 2 pounds baby potatoes skin on
+- 2 pound baby potatoes (skin on)

 - ¼ cup olive oil